db4rnR/aureuserp/.ai/guidelines/test-examples.md

 # Test Examples

-This document provides examples for each test type and category in the AureusERP testing framework.
+This document provides examples for each test type and category in the testing framework.
 These examples can be used as templates when writing new tests.

 ## Unit Tests